Block Island RI: Slow Down and Walk

 Fresh Pond, Block Island

 Begin in town on Corn Neck Road, which shoots north for 4 miles to the northern tip of Block Island.
-You’ll keep a series of beaches, collectively known as Crescent Beach, on your right and will encounter an access-way boardwalk to Great Salt Pond on your left.
+You’ll pass a series of beaches, collectively known as Crescent Beach, on your right and will encounter an access-way boardwalk to Great Salt Pond on your left.

 Take it for unparalleled views of boats at moorings and salt marsh.